Cardiovascular Technologist Training Program Details

 They work under a physician’s directions to diagnose problems with the heart (cardiac) and blood vessels (peripheral vascular).
 Cardiovascular Techs measure, analyze, and image the heart and circulatory system at the request or direction of a physician.

-Employment of Cardiovascular Sonographers is expected to grow faster than average over the next decade.
-Growth will occur as the population ages because older people have a higher incidence of heart related problems.
-Employment may be secured with this certification at physicians’ clinics, free standing outpatient facilities, nursing homes, or hospitals.
+Employment of cardiovascular sonographers is expected to grow faster than average over the next decade.
+Growth in this field is expected to occur as the population ages.
+Aging populations typically have a higher incidence of heart related problems.
+The majority of employment opportunities for cardiovascular sonographers exist in hospitals, imaging centers, and physicians’ clinics.

 Certification/Registry Exam Eligibility

 AIMS students are eligible to take the Sonography Principles & Instrumentation (SPI) examination after successfully completing the following course - DMS 220: Ultrasound Physics & Instrumentation.

 CVT graduates will be eligible to take the Registered Cardiac Sonographer examination offered by Cardiovascular Credentialing International (CCI).
 Graduates, who have an associate degree or higher, will also be eligible to take the Adult Echocardiography specialty examination offered by the American Registry for Diagnostic Medical Sonography (ARDMS).